 However, the rise in technology has opened up new opportunities for businesses to innovate and build new paths for engagement.
 Digital channels such as webchat, messenger and Twitter are now essential tools in a brand’s customer experience arsenal.

 The trick is to allow consumers to choose how they engage, rather than forcing them to go through a certain channel at a certain point in their journey.
 Customers will have specifically chosen to make contact through their preferred channel, so being overly prescriptive or expecting them to switch will only cause frustration.
 Avoiding channel bounce is one of the most important ways brands can optimize customer experience.

 As the use of data becomes the norm, consumer expectations have shifted.
 Today, customers assume every engagement will be tailored to reflect what is known about them as individuals.
 Furnishing associates with a history of previous interactions with customers will help them better understand the nature of an issue and offer a more personalized service each and every time.

 Similarly, brands can draw directly on customer insights as a barometer to gauge the efficacy of their own processes.
 For example, using speech and text analytics software across calls can help to plot customer frustration or satisfaction.
 Interpreting this data allows brands to take informed steps to improve engagement – improving resolution rates and boosting satisfaction.

-Your agents are your biggest asset
+Your associates are your biggest asset

 There’s no question that making the most of data and technology can significantly enhance customer experience.
 But it’s important not to forget that customer service is first and foremost about engaging with a human being – a single consumer with unique preferences and needs.